The way we work. Professionalism in action.

 FedDev Ontario-specific expectations

 The expected behaviours are not intended to respond to every possible ethical issue that might arise in the course of daily work.
-When these issues arise, you are encouraged to discuss and resolve these matters with their immediate supervisor.
-They can also seek advice and support from other appropriate sources (see Appendix D).
+When these issues arise, you are encouraged to discuss and resolve these matters with your immediate supervisor.
+You can also seek advice and support from other appropriate sources (see the Values and Ethics Resources placematFootnotea).

-As provided by sections 12 and 13 of the Public Servants Disclosure Protection Act, if you have information that could indicate a serious breach of this Code, you can bring the matter, in confidence and without fear of reprisal, to the attention of your immediate supervisor, the Senior Officer for Disclosure or the Public Sector Integrity Commissioner.
+As provided by sections 12 and 13 of the Public Servants Disclosure Protection Act (PSDPA), if you have information that could indicate a serious breach of this Code, you can bring the matter, in confidence and without fear of reprisal, to the attention of your immediate supervisor, the Senior Officer of Disclosure (todd.stewart@feddevontario.gc.ca) or the Public Sector Integrity Commissioner.

 See the Values and Ethics Code for the Public Sector for more information.